 Savannah Breed Standard

-In 1996, Kelley and Sroufe wrote the original version of the Savannah Cat Breed Standard and presented it to the board of TICA.
+In 1996, Joyce Sroufe wrote the original version of the Savannah Cat Breed Standard and presented it to the board of TICA.
 5 Years later the board accepted the species as a registered species.
 Recognized colors by the breed standard are Brown (Black) Tabby Spotted, Black Silver Spotted Tabby, Black Smoke and Black.
 No recognized colors are Snow, Blue or the like!

 Unfortunately, there are breeders who use “prohibited breeds” for crossing.
 These breeds are eg Bengal, Siamese and Maine Coon and are used for other unrecognized colors or sizes.
 Marble is one such color and comes from the Bengal and is not an addition for a Savannah!
 Should Marbles be born, the line should be stopped immediately.
 Crosses of ”forbidden breeds” can also cause unwanted genes with unpleasant consequences, which can lead to unpleasant character traits.
 Avoid regrets with your purchase, buy a Savannah cat that meets the breed standard.
 Breeding with unrecognized colors is not quality Savannah!